 Get a dog

-Obviously, I’m assuming that you’re able to take on the responsibilities of a pet but if you’ve been thinking about adopting a dog, do it.
+Assuming you’re able to take on the responsibilities of a pet, if you’ve been thinking about adopting a dog, do it.
 You just don’t know how much activity you can get when you have a dog.
 It feels like you’re always walking them (usually 2+ miles per day), throwing toys, playing tug o’ war, or playing at the dog park.
 So, none only are dogs fabulous furry friends but they are exercise-motivation as well. 😉

 If you can’t a dog, you could consider volunteering at a local animal shelter as a dog-walker.
 They always need people to walk and play with the dogs so if you went down there once a week you could get in a few hours of outdoor activities and brighten the day of a pup.